appseconnect/docs/_posts/API-Management/Quickstart/2018-12-20-steps-to-assign-parameter-per-actionfilter.md

 ## Steps to define Static and dynamic criterias for an API

 You can define action parameters for anvarious opertaions of an API.
-Presently AEC API Management provides assigning parameters to the following operations - GET, PUT, POST & DELETE.
+Presently AEC API Management provides assigning parameters to the following operations - `GET, PUT, POST & DELETE`.

 ### Using Action Filter & Action Parameters for GET operation